noraworld/fan-pippi/README.md

 [Service]
 Type=simple
 WorkingDirectory=/path/to/fan-pippi
-ExecStart=python main.py # you may need to specify a full path of executable python TimeoutSec=15
+ExecStart=python main.py # you may need to specify a full path of a executable python TimeoutSec=15
 Restart=always